emtee40/fdroid-wiki/Buildserver/Buildserver-VM-components.md

-A list of the components and how they are used to create a Buildserver VM.
+A list of the components and how they are used to create a _buildserver_ guest VM.
+The production _buildserver_ guest runs in a VM using Vagrant with either VirtualBox or _libvirt_.
+The release builds need the security isolation provided by a VM.
+The CI build setup runs in Docker, since Docker is better suited for CI and security isolation is not so important.

-## Contents

 [[_TOC_]]